reecehunter/erc-20-discord-price-bot/README.md

 1. Create your bot application in the [Discord Developer Portal](https://discord.com/developers/applications).

 2. Add the bot to your discord server using the URL generator in the [Discord Developer Portal](https://discord.com/developers/applications).
+It only needs the `bot` scope and the `Send Messages` permission.

 3. Copy the .env.example file.